 Registration of student groups as organizations is indicative of a relationship of cooperation between the student group and Northern Michigan University.
 This procedure is not intended as a means of restricting the free association of students in non-registered groups.

-1. Privileges of Registered Organizations
+I. Privileges of Registered Organizations

-Northern Michigan University has developed a number of services and opportunities that are intended to assist student organizations as they pursue their goals.
 Any registered organization may, on terms and conditions more fully set forth in related policies and publications, avail itself of:

 A. The use of University facilities for meetings and other activities.

 B. The opportunity to conduct approved fundraising projects on campus.